AllenDowney/EqualityWEF/HALE/data_inventory.md

 - **Different causal pathways** - Early-life mortality is driven by different factors (infectious diseases, malnutrition, birth complications) than adult mortality (chronic diseases, accidents, violence, lifestyle factors), so including both provides a more complete picture.

 **Recommendation for HALE model**:
-- **Include infant mortality rate (male vs. female difference or ratio)** - Use `imr` or `MDG_0000000001` as a predictor to quantify its contribution to the HALE gender gap.
-- **Include under-five mortality rate** - Use `MDG_0000000007` (not `u5mr`) as the predictor. ✅ **Implemented** - Data download functionality added to `who_data.py`.
+- **Under-five mortality rate was tested but removed from final model** - `MDG_0000000007` was tested in the model but removed due to very low importance and minimal impact on model performance.
+The indicator had importance of 0.0558 in the Life Expectancy model (ranked #10) and was not in the top 10 for the HALE model.
+Removing it had minimal impact on model performance (R² improved slightly for Life Expectancy, essentially unchanged for HALE), confirming it was not contributing meaningfully to model fit.
-  - **Why MDG_0000000007 over u5mr**: While both indicators have similar metadata (249 countries, 1932-2023), `MDG_0000000007` provides much better data quality when filtered for sex dimension:
+  - **Why MDG_0000000007 over u5mr** (if used): While both indicators have similar metadata (249 countries, 1932-2023), `MDG_0000000007` provides much better data quality when filtered for sex dimension:
     - `MDG_0000000007`: 30,648 records with sex dimension (5,976 Male, 5,976 Female, 18,696 Both sexes), clean structure with proper gender breakdowns
     - `u5mr`: Only 724 records with sex dimension, many records have other dimension types (age groups, regions, wealth quintiles) mixed in, making the data messy and harder to work with
     - Both have the same temporal and country coverage, but `MDG_0000000007` has cleaner, more usable data for gender gap analysis
-- Infant and under-five mortality are correlated, so test both to see which provides better explanatory power or include both if they capture different aspects.
-- The rate indicators (`imr`, `MDG_0000000007`) are preferable to absolute number indicators for cross-country comparison.
+- **IHME alternative not suitable**: The IHME "All-Cause Deaths Under 5 Years of Age" indicator (per 100,000 population) was also tested but excluded because it is confounded with age structure and fertility rates.
+Countries with more people of child-bearing age and higher fertility will have more people under 5 in the population, and therefore more deaths under 5, even if the underlying risk of death for children is the same.
+The WHO indicator (per 1,000 live births) controls for these factors, but even with this methodological advantage, it had very low importance in the models.
+- See `validation.md` section "Removing Childhood Indicator (Under-Five Mortality)" for detailed analysis of the removal and its effects on model performance and importance rankings.

 ### Occupational Attributable Death Indicators (Identified)